quozd/awesome-dotnet/README.md

 ## Assembly Manipulation

-* [dnSpy](https://github.com/0xd4d/dnSpy) - dnSpy is a .NET assembly editor, decompiler, and debugger forked from ILSpy.
 * [Fody](https://github.com/Fody/Fody) - Extensible tool for weaving .net assemblies
 * [Mono.Cecil](https://github.com/jbevain/cecil) - Cecil is a library to generate and inspect programs and libraries in the ECMA CIL form.